diogogomes77/screen-grabber/README.md

 # screen-grabber

-This app will grab your screen from the browser and sends it back in realtime throught websockets to the springboot server where the feature result is then saved in upload_folder.
+This application will grab your computer screen from the browser and sends it back to the spring boot server.
+The process happens in real time through websockets and the result is then saved in server upload_folder.
-For this to work, the user needs to give permission to share the screen (app's window or full desktop).
+Note: For the screen to be grabbed, the user will be asked to give sharing permission of some app window or the full desktop screen.

 ## Features

 ### Video capture
-This option will send a Webm video format stream, that will be saved on the server folder.
+This option will send the screen grab in a Webm video format stream, that will be saved on the server folder.
-Frame rate and bit rate options will set the video quality and bandwidth used.
+The video quality will be set from Frame rate, Bit rate options and screen size.
+This options will also determine the bandwidth used.

 Limitations:
-- The frame rate must be 6 at least.
+- The frame rate must be greater than 5 (6 at least).

 ### Picture capture
-This option will send screen shots in JPEG format at given frame rate and quality.
+This option will send screenshots in JPEG format at given frame rate and quality.
 The images will be saved individually in upload_folder.

 Limitations:
 - The screen size must be one of the numeric options.
 Unlike video capture, no original screen size can be used.